 The percentage (%) of organic ingredients of the total amount

 Whether the product is certified and which certification is used also plays a role.
 A stricter certification requires more effort to meet the requirements and therefore becomes more costly.
-The more certifications, the more costly (eco, vegan, fair trade etc)
+The more certifications, the more costly (organic, vegan, fair trade etc)

 What type of packaging is used.
 Plastic or glass.
 Glass is more expensive.